Ayms/bitcoin-transactions/README.md

 ## Double check again

 If for any reason you don't trust this project then it's easy to use bitcoin-cli to check that the transactions are correct, especially ``decoderawtransaction`` and ``signrawtransaction`` using the body of the transaction to compare the output and the signatures

-## Signatures

-The most complicate part is to generate correct signatures for the transactions, this is the only part of the code that is slightly minified which does not impact anything in terms of security

-<b>The rationale for this is that we have noticed that some people are trying to cheat with the dev fees, if you don't like them, don't use this module, and modifying anything can be quite dangerous, should this continue we might consider a much higher rate for the dev fees and replace the code in clear by an obscure obfuscated one</b>

 ## Multiple inputs